Jason Avant: Carolina Panthers

 On April 7, 2014, Avant signed a one-year deal with the Carolina Panthers.
-In week 2 against the Detroit Lions, Avant scored his first touchdown with the Panthers in a 24-7 win, finishing the game with five catches for 54 yards as well.
+In week 2 against the Detroit Lions, Avant scored his first touchdown with the Panthers in a 24–7 win, finishing the game with five catches for 54 yards as well.
 It was Cam Newton's first touchdown pass of the season as he had not played in week 1.

 On November 18, 2014, Avant was released by the Panthers.
 Coach Ron Rivera stated that Avant was released to allow more opportunities for rookie receiver Philly Brown.

 Kansas City Chiefs

-Avant signed with the Kansas City Chiefs on November 2014, reuniting him with his former Eagles coach Andy Reid.
+Avant signed with the Kansas City Chiefs in November 2014, reuniting him with his former Eagles coach Andy Reid.
 He finished the 2014 season with 34 receptions, 352 yards and only 1 TD.
 On March 13, 2015, he re-signed with the Chiefs.

 In Avant's 2015 season, he recorded only 15 catches for 119 yards for zero touchdowns.
 Avant was held without a catch 9 out of the 16 games he played.
 Avant had his best game of the season in a Divisional Playoff loss to the New England Patriots, having 4 receptions for 69 yards.